Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 You can earn Radisson Rewards points with the following partners:

-• Rent a car with Sixt: Earn 750 Radisson Rewards points per rental, plus save up to 15%.
+• Rent a car with Sixt or Europcar: Earn 750 Radisson Rewards points per Sixt rental, plus save up to 15%.
+With Europcar, you'll earn up to 300 points per day as a Radisson Rewards member, up to a maximum of 1,800 points per rental.

 • Book a Radisson Rewards Experience: Book a tour, activity, or other experience through Radisson Rewards and earn 15 points per $1 spent.

-• Host a meeting or event at a Radisson property: If you become a member of Radisson Rewards for Bookers & Planners, you'll earn 10 points per $1 spent on room bookings you make on behalf of others.
-You also can earn five points per $1 every time you book a meeting or event, up to a maximum of 250,000 points per booking.
-A single professional booking also upgrades you to Premium tier elite status.
+• Host a meeting or event at a Radisson property: If you join Radisson Rewards for Bookers & Planners, you'll earn 10 points per $1 spent on room bookings you make on behalf of others.
+You also can earn five points per $1 spent each time you book a meeting or event, up to a maximum of 250,000 points per booking.
+Being a Booker & Planner is also a fast track to Premium tier elite status, as you'll receive an upgrade after completing your first booking.

 Transferring points to Radisson Rewards

-Radisson Rewards is not transfer partners with any major points program, such as Chase Ultimate Rewards or American Express Membership Rewards.
+Radisson Rewards is not a transfer partner with any major points program, such as Chase Ultimate Rewards or American Express Membership Rewards.
+However, it does partner with American Express for members based in Great Britain.

 Can you earn Radisson Points with a credit card?